 -Help with Construction of Stairs to the Beach

-Many other Projects are possible with other members of the Farm.
-If you are interested in Music, Ducks, Organic Market Gardening, Refugee Sponsorship, Alternative and Spiritual Workshops, Carpentry, Crafts and Art, Bicycles, Tractor Work, Animal Husbandry, Sustainability, Eco-Forestry, Children, Free School, Cooking, Sailing, Birthing... we can probably find an awesome part-time "work-away" for you while you explore our Community and the Beauty around us with room and food covered!
+If you are interested in Music, Chickens, Ducks, Organic Permaculture Gardening, Refugee Sponsorship, Alternative and Spiritual Workshops, Carpentry, Crafts and Art, Bicycles, Dogs and Puppy Breeding, Sustainability, Eco-Forestry and Trails, Mushroom Growing, Children, Free School, Cooking, Birthing... we can work together as an awesome part-time "work-away" team in-between your explorations of the beauty around us (with room and food covered)!

-We can help you drive places as there are more than three vehicles at the Farm at any time, but we recommend you bring a vehicle or bicycles for more personal freedom to see the area.
+We can help you drive places, but we recommend you bring a vehicle or bicycles for more personal freedom to see the area.
 Scooters or other small vehicles would also be welcome as we have plenty of parking and storage space.
-We have a laser boat and hobie-catamaran for those interested in sailing, plus a larger sail boat that is being worked on, but not sea-worthy yet.

 Limited internet access